 - Escrow – An arrangement in which money (such as an earnest deposit) is held by a 3rd party until a specific action has occurred.

-- FSBO – Stands for “For Sale by Owner”; refers to the process of selling a property without the assistance of a real estate agent.
+- FSBO – An initialism for “For Sale by Owner,” it refers to the process of selling a property without the assistance of a real estate agent.

 - Lockbox – A secured device that contains the keys to the property.
 It hangs around the doorknob, and can only be accessed by other agents for the purpose of showing the property to potential buyers.